rootreeweb/Site-Technical-Challenge-Jr-Web/README.md

 Please reach out to us and we would be happy to answer them.

 ## Note
-We are not affiliated with Facebook, Inc. and we have no intentions of selling your solution to them.
+We are not affiliated with Facebook, Inc. and we have no intentions of selling your solution to them or using it for our own purposes, other than getting a better understanding of your specific skillset.